-AA's foundational notion that addiction is a form of spiritual corruption is in conflict with contemporary scientific understanding of addiction as neurochemical disease.
+AA's foundational notion that addiction is a form of spiritual corruption is in conflict with contemporary scientific understanding of addiction as neurophysiological disease.

-To be consistent, AA chapters must discourage use of SSRI's, opioid receptor antagonists, bubropion, or other possible pharmacological remedies.
+To be consistent, AA chapters must discourage use of SSRI's, opioid receptor antagonists, bupropion, or other possible pharmacological remedies.
 Many chapters and many individual sponsors do.

 AA's problematic is idealist; the contemporary scientific conceptualization of addiction is materialist.

 AA's success rate is said to be around 5%.
 Long term success rates of contemporary pharmacological approaches are not yet known.

 Will AA's leadership allow its core principles to be updated as scientific knowledge matures?